gfxdisp/FovVideoVDP/README.md

 `fvvdp` function is the suitable choice for most cases.
 But if you need to run metric on large datasets, you can use a low-level function `fvvdp_core`.
 It requires as input an object of the class `fvvdp_video_source`, which supplies the metric with the frames.
 Refer to the documentation of that class for further details.

-### Checking and reporting the version
+## Checking and reporting the version

 The metric may change over time and therefore it is worth noting the version of the metric used to calculate the results.
 The version of the metric can be checked by calling `fvvdp_version()`.
+Check `ChangeLog.md` for the list of changes between different versions.